 Just like any advertising or marketing campaign, it begins with gathering significant amounts of data about the relative demographics that you are intending to target.
 Working in the travel industry makes gathering travel customer data much easier.
 If an individual has traveled with your company before, then you already know significant bits and important pieces of information such as their name, where they went, and perhaps – if you were the chosen travel agent or travel agency – some of the things that they did there while they traveled.
 Why would you know these things?
 Because you were likely the individual who set them up.

 Being able to use and leverage this travel customer data can be a phenomenally powerful market tool.
 Individuals often like to group themselves into different types of demographics.
-Some individuals love travel for the sake of adventure, while others enjoy it for business or more leisurely aspects.
+Some individuals love to travel for the sake of adventure, while others enjoy it for business or more leisurely aspects.
 Getting accurate relevant information on your targeted demographics is crucial for being able to make an effective emotional marketing campaign.
 This is not to say that you are attempting to manipulate an individual but rather that you are trying to convey an emotional benefit to them and do something that you know they will enjoy and will make them feel better, too.

 If you are working in the travel industry as a travel agent, then it is your primary responsibility to ensure that your clients are happy and enjoy themselves.
 If you know of a great trip that your client would absolutely love, then it would be almost irresponsible for you not to market that to the individual.